hyperledger/besu-docs/docs/Concepts/Merge.md

 ### Run a node

-After The Merge, Mainnet node operators must run both an execution client and a consensus client at the same time.
+After The Merge, a Mainnet node operator must run both an execution client and a consensus client at the same time.
 You must run a node to become a Mainnet [validator](#merge-consensus), but you can also run a non-validator node.

-You can currently
+You can
 [test Besu as an execution client on the Kiln testnet](../HowTo/Get-Started/Starting-node.md#run-a-node-on-kiln-testnet).
 You must test it with a consensus client, for example, [Teku].

-After The Merge, you can run Besu as an execution client on Ethereum Mainnet using the same [installation options](../HowTo/Get-Started/Installation-Options).
+You can run Besu as an execution client on Ethereum Mainnet using the same [installation options](../HowTo/Get-Started/Installation-Options).

 Consensus clients compatible with Besu include: